mdelhoneux/emnlp2021/src/pages/call-for-papers/index.md

 #### Ethics Policy
 Authors are required to honour the ethical code set out in the [ACL Code of Ethics](https://www.aclweb.org/portal/content/acl-code-ethics).
 The consideration of the ethical impact of our research, use of data, and potential applications of our work has always been an important consideration, and as artificial intelligence is becoming more mainstream, these issues are increasingly pertinent.
 We ask that all authors read the code, and ensure that their work is conformant to this code.
 Where a paper may raise ethical issues, we ask that you include in the paper an explicit discussion of these issues, which will be taken into account in the review process.
 We reserve the right to reject papers on ethical grounds, where the authors are judged to have operated counter to the code of ethics, or have inadequately addressed legitimate ethical concerns with their work.

+Authors will be allowed extra space after the 8th page (4th for short papers) for a broader impact statement or other discussion of ethics.
+The EMNLP review form will include a section addressing these issues and papers flagged for ethical concerns by reviewers or ACs will be further reviewed by an ethics committee.
+Note that an ethical considerations section is not required, but papers working with sensitive data or on sensitive tasks that do not discuss these issues will not be accepted.
+Conversely, the mere inclusion of an ethical considerations section does not guarantee acceptance.
+In addition to acceptance or rejection, papers may receive a conditional acceptance recommendation.
+Camera-ready versions of papers designated as conditional accept will be re-reviewed by the ethics committee to determine whether the concerns have been adequately addressed.
+Please read the [ethics FAQ](call-for-papers/faq) for more guidance on some problems to look out for and key concerns to consider relative to the code of ethics.

 #### Paper Submission and Templates
 Submission is electronic, using the [Softconf START conference management system](https://www.softconf.com/emnlp2021/papers).
-Both long and short papers must follow the EMNLP 2021 two-column format, using the supplied official style sheets (to be provided later). **Please do not modify these style files, nor should you use templates designed for other conferences.
+Both long and short papers must follow the EMNLP 2021 two-column format, using the supplied [official style files](call-for-papers/style-and-formatting). **Please do not modify these style files, nor should you use templates designed for other conferences.
 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.**

 #### Optional Supplementary Materials: Appendices, Software and Data
 Each EMNLP 2021 submission can be accompanied by one PDF appendix for the paper, one PDF for prior reviews and author response, one .tgz or .zip archive containing software, and one.tgz or .zip archive containing data.
 EMNLP 2021 encourages the submission of these supplementary materials to improve the reproducibility of results, and to enable authors to provide additional information that does not fit in the paper.
 For example, anonymised related work (see above), preprocessing decisions, model parameters, feature templates, lengthy proofs or derivations, pseudocode, sample system inputs/outputs, and other details that are necessary for the exact replication of the work described in the paper can be put into the appendix.
 However, the paper submissions need to remain fully self-contained, as these supplementary materials are completely optional, and reviewers are not even asked to review or download them.
 If the pseudo-code or derivations or model specifications are an important part of the contribution, or if they are important for the reviewers to assess the technical correctness of the work, they should be a part of the main paper, and not appear in the appendix.
 Supplementary materials need to be fully anonymized to preserve the double-blind reviewing policy.